russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Critical thinking and problem-solving

 Of course, reading broadens horizons beyond measure.
 Through books, you can explore cultures, experiences, and new perspectives.
-This boosts social understanding and cultural sensitivity, skills that are very important in our modern world.
+This enhances social understanding and cultural sensitivity, skills that are crucial in our modern world.

 Reading comprehension works hand-in-hand with reading as an overall skill, connected with other aspects such as phonics, vocabulary, fluency, and text analysis.

-Let’s take a closer look at how this all links together and summarize the main points.
+Let's take a closer look at how these elements link together and summarize the main points:

 • Phonics and decoding: Phonics is the foundation that allows you to decipher unfamiliar words by correlating sounds with letters or groups.
 Decoding is using this knowledge to read words accurately.
 Reading comprehension takes this further by making sense of the decoded words.